KyleOS/kyso-guides/connect-github/Readme.md

 It's very easy to add connect Github to Kyso - all you need to do is navigate to the Github page by clicking New > Connect Github Repository from the New button on the top right.

+### Authorisation

-If you've signed up to Kyso with Github you will already be connected and you should see all your repos.
+If you've signed up to Kyso with Github you will already be connected and you should see all your public repos.
-If not just click the Connect Github account button.
+If not, just click the Connect Github account button.
 Using the dropdown on the right you have the option to authorize all your Github repositories, or just your public ones (default).
 Its not possible to authorize just one repo at this time given the way Github's OAuth authorisation works.

+On the Github OAuth page you will have the option to authorise your own account and any organisations you may be part of.

 You can search and filter your repositories, and import them to Kyso by clicking Connect to Kyso.
 You can then browse to your post on Kyso and choose whichever file you want to be shown to your visitors by default.

 From then on whenever you push a commit to Github it will update the Kyso post.

-### Extra Configuration
+### Configuration

-You can optionally add a .kyso.yaml file to your directory with the following options:
+You can optionally add a 'kyso.yaml' file to your directory with the following options:

 - **branch**: this allows you to specify only a single branch which will be posted to Kyso.
 - **main**: Specify the main file you want your visitors to see